robertbauernfeind/OpenSourceSimWheelESP32/src/QualityControl/UnitTests/HID/README.md

 Computer:

 - Windows 10 or later
-- Bluetooth 4.2 or later (not required in USB implementation)
+- Bluetooth 4.2 or later (not required in the USB implementation)
 - Joystick testing software able to display 128 buttons.
   Note that Window's device property page is not suitable for this.
 - SimpleHIDWrite.exe: available at
   [http://janaxelson.com/hidpage.htm](http://janaxelson.com/hidpage.htm).
   There is a modern clone at [https://github.com/Robmaister/SimplerHidWrite](https://github.com/Robmaister/SimplerHidWrite).

+Smartphone (BLE implementation only):

+- nRF Connect application (Android/iOS).

 ## Specific notes for the USB implementation